JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 <secondary-label ref="IntelliJ IDEA"/>
 <secondary-label ref="Android Studio"/>

-Let's build a more complex application that shares the code for network requests and data serialization between iOS and Android.
+In this tutorial you will start with the wizard-generated KMP project and build a more complex application that shares the code for network requests and data serialization between iOS and Android.

-In this tutorial, you will:
+In the course of the tutorial, you will:

 1. Add common and platform-specific dependencies.
 2. Implement network requests and data serialization in common code.
 3. Implement a coroutine flow to handle the results of network requests.
 4. Consume the data provided by the common module in the UI of iOS and Android apps.

-Now that you've implemented common logic using external dependencies, you can start adding more complex logic.
 Network requests and data serialization are the [most popular use cases](https://kotlinlang.org/lp/multiplatform/) for sharing code using Kotlin
 Multiplatform.
-Learn how to implement these in your first application so that after completing this onboarding journey, you can use them in future projects.
+You will implement both in the shared module of the final project:
+An app that retrieves data over the internet from the [LaunchLibrary 2](https://lldev.thespacedevs.com/docs) API and displays the date of the latest successful launch.

 The updated app will retrieve data over the internet from the [LaunchLibrary 2](https://lldev.thespacedevs.com/docs) API and display descriptions of latest space launches.

-> You can find the final state of the project in two branches of our GitHub repository, with different coroutine solutions:
+> You can find the final state of the project in two branches of our GitHub repository, with different iOS coroutine solutions:
 > * the [`main`](https://github.com/kotlin-hands-on/get-started-with-kmp/tree/main) branch includes a KMP-NativeCoroutines implementation,
 > * the [`main-skie`](https://github.com/kotlin-hands-on/get-started-with-kmp/tree/main-skie) branch includes a SKIE implementation.
 >
 {style="note"}

+## Create a project

+Create the same project as in the [basic KMP tutorial](multiplatform-create-first-app.md):
+Targeting Android and iOS, with the **Do not share UI** option selected for iOS.

-## Add more dependencies
+## Add dependencies

 You'll need to add the following multiplatform libraries in your project:

+* [`kotlinx-datetime`](https://github.com/Kotlin/kotlinx-datetime), to process and format timestamps.
+* [Ktor](https://ktor.io/), a framework for sending and retrieving data over HTTP.
 * [`kotlinx.coroutines`](https://github.com/Kotlin/kotlinx.coroutines), to use coroutines for simultaneous operations.
 * [`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization), to deserialize JSON responses of the SpaceX API into objects of entity classes used to process network operations.
-* [Ktor](https://ktor.io/), a framework for sending and retrieving data over HTTP.

 ### Update the Gradle version catalog